benlasko/Capstone-2/README.md

 <br>

 ### I used some supervised learning classification models to try and find a good predictive model to categorize tweets into positive, negative, or neutral categories.
-For each model I found the accuracy and F1 scores.

 * Naive Bayes
 * Decision Tree